peterugh/peekaboo-rollovers/README.md

 Peekaboo Rollovers
 ==================

 A simple plugin for animating buttons with a simple slide effect.
-###Currently in Sub Alpha phase

-Please do not fork or clone.
+###Needs Documentation regarding CSS necessary to run correctly